lancingknight/SPxcoIN/README.md

 	There is a dynamically defined M(t) number of pools where the arrays are allocated to.
 M(t) was updated by last block in the Blockchain at t.

-	At time t<s, a new candidate transaction X(t,i, j) is broadcasted by account i, after i obtained the approval of j.
+	At time s, t< s< t+1, a new candidate transaction X(s,i, j) is broadcasted by account i, after i obtained the approval of j.
 However, in order for the transaction to be processed, it needs to contribute to the system first by solving for the exsiting transactions, so it will at the same time broadcast
 		a. last observed block time t, thus could observe a rule* to work in only one specified pool